Foundation / Corporation

 North Dakota Forest Service (NDFS)

-Grants of up to $20,000 to North Dakota fire departments serving rural communities (defined as populations of 10,000 or less) to purchase gear, equipment, and vehicles.
+Grants of up to $10,000 and grants of up to $20,000 to North Dakota fire departments serving rural communities (defined as populations of 10,000 or less) to purchase gear, equipment, and vehicles.
 Smaller grants are available to purchase a broad range of equipment.
 Larger grants are reserved for vehicle purchases.

 Grant Award Categories

 Project (Firefighting gear and personal protective equipment (PPE), firefighting tools, communication equipment, etc.)

 Award up to $10,000 for a project.
 A department can spend more than $20,000 but the maximum award amount will not exceed $10,000.
 Single item total purchase price cannot exceed $4,999.